Tenosynovial Giant Cell Tumor Clinical Trial

 How will the study drug be administered?

-The study drug, DCC-3014, is a capsule that is administered orally.
+The study drug, DCC-3014, is a capsule that is taken orally.

 Is there a risk that I will receive a placebo?

-This study doesn’t have a placebo so everyone participating in the study will receive the study drug.
+This study does not have a placebo so everyone participating in the study will receive the study drug.

 Details for the study